Rpg

 Aurora Builder is straightforward yet powerful, perfect for quickly creating characters and NPCs.
 It supports custom and homebrew content.

-The interface presents information in a clean, organized manner that makes it easy to find specific rules or options without hunting through multiple tabs.
+The interface presents information in a clean, organised manner that makes it easy to find specific rules or options without hunting through multiple tabs.
 Character progression is handled through a level-by-level approach, showing exactly what new features become available at each stage and allowing for easy backtracking if you want to revise earlier decisions.

 Aurora Builder excels at implementing complex rule interactions correctly.
 For example, it automatically handles ability score improvements versus feats, ensures multiclass prerequisites are met, and calculates complex derived statistics like initiative and passive perception.
 The validation system warns about potential rules violations without preventing creative character concepts.